Is Auto Load Next Post free?

 How can I override the default template file?

-You first need to create a new folder in your theme directory like so: your-theme-name/auto-load-next-post/ and copy the template file content-partial.php from the plugin template folder into that new folder.
+You first need to create a new folder in your theme directory called “auto-load-next-post” like so: your-theme-name/auto-load-next-post/ and copy the repeater template file content-partial.php from the plugin template folder into that new folder.

-Modify it to match how your theme’s content is loaded for a single post.
-Your new template will be used to load the posts.
+Now you can modify it to match how your theme’s content is loaded for a single post.
+This will be the repeater template the plugin will use to load posts with from now on.

 Can I use JetPack Social Links and Like Button?